-I have been asked recently why I help so many people when I am going through so much myself personally.
-I thought what a great question.
-The reason I love to help others is that when you go through such hardship, you will be humbled by how many strangers genuinely step up to support you.
+I was asked recently why I help so many people when I am going through so much myself personally and I thought, what a great question.
+I love to help others because when you go through such hardship, you will be humbled by how many strangers genuinely step up to support you.
 I can never repay the kindness we have been shown, but I can pay it forward and spread the love to others.

 Biz Birthday Celebrations